Skip to main content

 In this section the different parts of the data model are explained.

-A BPNL represents and uniquely identifies a Legal Entity, which is defined by its legal name (including Legal Form, if registered), legal Address and Tax Number.
-For further details on BPNLs please see standard 0010 Business Partner Number.
+A Business Partner Number Legal Entity (BPNL) represents and uniquely identifies a Legal Entity, which is defined by its legal name (including Legal Form, if registered), legal Address and Tax Number.
+For further details on BPNLs please see standard CX-0010:2.0 Business Partner Number.

 For this standard and the data model the BPNL is the BPN id of the certified legal entity.